14ksmith/pdf_to_speech/readme.md

 ## Overview

 PDF to Speech is a Python application that allows users to convert pdf to audio.
-With a quick and easy setup process, the user will be listening to their favorite story, article, or \_\_\_\_ within minutes.
+With a quick and easy setup process, the user will be listening to their favorite story or article within minutes.

 ## How to Use PDF to Speech

 ### Setup and Installation

 The first step to setting up PDF to Speech is to install the necessary packages from requirements.txt by simply running `pip3 install requirements.txt`.

+You will then need to download the pdf of your choice and add it to the `pdf` folder.